MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 There are multiple ways to install PowerShell in Windows.
 Each install method is designed to support different scenarios and workflows.
 Choose the method that best suits your needs.

-- [Winget](#winget) - Recommended way to install PowerShell in Windows clients.
+- [Winget](#winget) - Recommended way to install PowerShell on Windows clients
-- [MSI package](#msi) - Best choice for enterprise deployment tools.
+- [MSI package](#msi) - Best choice for Windows Servers and enterprise deployment scenarios
-- [ZIP package](#zip) - Easiest way to "side load" or install multiple versions.
+- [ZIP package](#zip) - Easiest way to "side load" or install multiple versions
-  This is the install method for Windows Nano Server, Windows IoT, and Arm-based systems.
+  - Use this method for Windows Nano Server, Windows IoT, and Arm-based systems
-- [.NET Global tool](#dotnet) - A good choice for .NET developers that install and use other global tools.
+- [.NET Global tool](#dotnet) - A good choice for .NET developers that install and use other global tools
-- [Microsoft Store package](#msstore) - An easy way to install for casual users of PowerShell but has limitations.
+- [Microsoft Store package](#msstore) - An easy way to install for casual users of PowerShell but has limitations

 > [!NOTE]
 > The installation commands in this article are for the latest stable release of PowerShell.
 To